2023 Best Value Trade School Schools in Michigan

 The average tuition and fees for an out-of-state undergraduate students at Jackson College are $9,375 a year.

 Glen Oaks Community College did quite well in this year’s ranking of the best value places for trade school students.
 It came in at #14 on the list.
-GOCC is located in Centreville, Michigan and has a small student population.
-In 2021-2022, this school awarded 187 degrees to qualified students.
+Located in Centreville, Michigan, the small public school awarded 187 diplomas to qualifed students in 2021-2022.

 Kalamazoo Valley Community College undergraduate students pay an average of $8,596 in tuition and fees each year.